MED0000962857 - This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here.

 Looking at other patients’ scars is not a good way of gauging how your own incisions will look when they fully ‘mature’.
 Your body will heal differently, and your skin type will be different, as will be your genetic predisposition to healing.
 Every patient heals differently, however the majority of patients have little to no issues with their scars improving over time, with some basic care principles and patience.

-When do I use silicone tape?
+When do I tape or use silicone gel?

 Surgical incisions on the face are generally not taped, but on the breasts and body you will usually have breathable tape dressings, which will stay on for a specific amount of time, depending on your procedure, healing rate and specific advice from your post op care team.